Read on to learn all about barley, including a definition, how to cook barley, plus try some healthy barley recipes.

 What is Barley?
 A Definition

 Whole grain barley is a healthy high-fiber, high-protein whole grain boasting numerous health benefits.
-When cooked, barley has a chewy texture and nutty flavor, similar to brown rice.
-Although making a barley soup is probably the most popular and familiar way to eat barley, you can use it like any other grain such as couscous, quinoa or rice.
+When it is cooked, barley has a chewy texture and nutty flavor, a bit similar to brown rice.
+Although making a barley soup is probably the most popular and familiar way to eat barley, you can use it just like you would use any other grain such as couscous, quinoa or rice.

 See also: 8 best barley recipes to try

 Barley is available in natural food stores in the bulk bins or the baking section or in the regular aisles near the rice and other grains.
 Some regular grocers stock barley in the natural foods aisle or next to the beans and lentils.
 Dehulled barley, or hulless barley, sometimes also called unhulled barley, is unprocessed and takes longer to cook than pearl or pearled barley, which is more common and what most grocers sell.

 Quick cooking barley (sometimes called "instant barley" is just as healthy, yet takes only 10 minutes to cook.
 Try adding a handful of quick cooking barley to a simmering pot of soup.

 Most grocery stores will usually only sell pearl or pearled barley.

 Finding other varieties can be a bit of a challenge, but most recipes also call for pearled barley.
 Note that all of the barley recipes on this site will use pearled barley, as it is most common.
 If you're using quick-cooking or instant barley, you'll need to adjust the recommended cooking times accordingly.